pbg2302/ddcloudtrail/README.md

 - `dd_ok_actions` - The list of actions to execute when this alarm transitions into an OK state from any other state.
 Each action is specified as an Amazon Resource Name.
 - `user_name` - Username for the KMS Key Administrators.

+# NOTE:
+Please have your aws profile configured locally on the host.
+IAC make use of the profile creds for resources creation.

-As the IAc is using lots of varibles, it is more convenient to to specify their values in a variable definitions file and then specift that file on the command line.
+As the IAc is using lots of varibles, it is more convenient to to specify their values in a variable definitions file and then specify that file on the command line.
+In this case
+I have used the file name as `dev.tfvars`.

 `terraform apply -var-file="dev.tfvars"`